On arithmetic of the superspecial locus: Introduction

-Let $\Lambda_g=\Lambda_g(\Fpbar)$ denote the set of isomorphism classes of $g$-dimensional superspecial principally polarized abelian varieties over $\Fpbar$.
-The goal of this paper is to develop a method for describing the action of the Galois group $\calG:=\Gal (\Fpbar/\Fp)$ on this finite set.
-We call this a reciprocity law because a reciprocity law, in a general sense, may be regarded as a description of a Galois group acting on a class space of adelic points in terms of Hecke translations.
-For CM fields, the Shimura-Taniyama reciprocity law tells us how the Galois group of the related reflex field acts on the spaces of CM abelian varieties explicitly; this is known as the main theorem of complex multiplication \cite{shimura-taniyama}.
-For the field of rational numbers, the action of the Galois group $G_\Q=\Gal(\Qbar/\Q)$ on the group of torsions points of the multiplicative group $\Gm$ over $\Q$ gives rise to the cyclotomic character $\omega:G_\Q\to \hat \Z^\times$, which factors through an isomorphism $\omega:G_\Q^{\rm ab} \simeq \hat \Z^\times$.
-By the isomorphism $\R_{>0}\Q^\times \backslash \A^\times_\Q \simeq \hat \Z^\times$ and inversing the cyclotomic character, we get a map ${\rm rec_\Q}: \Q^\times \backslash \A_\Q^\times \to G_{\Q}^{\rm ab}$, which is the Artin reciprocity map.
+The goal of this paper is to develop a method for describing the Galois action on $\Lambda_g$.
+One can regard this as a reciprocity law, which in some broad sense describes the Galois action on a class space of adelic points in terms of Hecke translations.
+For CM fields, the Shimura-Taniyama reciprocity law describes explicitly the action of the Galois group $\Gal(\ol {K'}/K')$ on the spaces of abelian varieties of CM type $(K,\Phi)$, where $K'$ is the reflex field of the CM pair $(K,\Phi)$.
+This is known as the main theorem of complex multiplication \cite{shimura-taniyama}.
+For the field of rational numbers, the action of the Galois group $\calG_\Q=\Gal(\Qbar/\Q)$ on the group of torsion points of the multiplicative group $\Gm$ over $\Q$ gives rise to the cyclotomic character $\omega:\calG_\Q\to \hat \Z^\times$, which factors through the isomorphism $\omega:\calG_\Q^{\rm ab} \simeq \hat \Z^\times$.
+By the isomorphism $\R_{>0}\Q^\times \backslash \A^\times_\Q \simeq \hat \Z^\times$ and composing with the inverse map $\omega^{-1}$ of $\omega$, we get a map ${\rm rec_\Q}: \Q^\times \backslash \A_\Q^\times \to \calG_{\Q}^{\rm ab}$, which is the Artin reciprocity map.
 The Artin reciprocity map classifies all abelian extensions of $\Q$ and gives the explicit description of its maximal abelian extension, known as the Kronecker-Weber theorem (cf. \cite[Part II]{lang:ant}).